Fire Ireland

 A MESSAGE FROM THE FIRE IRELAND TEAM WELCOME to Fire-Ireland.com We are now up and running over 13 Years with over 1 Million hits from home and abroad.
 In 2022 we had 103,489 visits to the website, updated the website 781 times and visited 21 Fire Stations throughout 7 counties.
 In addition to the website we also have our Social Media Pages on Facebook, Instagram, X (Twitter) and Youtube.
 So please Like, Follow & Subscribe to us on those channels.
 Photos People wishing to send in Incident, Appliance or Vehicle photos please send to the emails (listed below).
 We ask that photos are taken in Landscape Format which makes them easier to put onto the website.
 Photos will be credited to the taker or will be credited to the website if photographer prefers to stay anonymous To those who have sent us info, photos & invited us to visit their Stations in the last 13 years we Thank You Very Much.
 We hope you continue to support us in the years to come.
 So again from the Fire Ireland Team Thank You for your continued support of the website going forward Kind Regards Pat, Bernie & Dec

-For Full News Story See The Journal News Linked Below CLICK HERE for The Journal News Story
+For Full News Story See RTÉ News Link Below

 County Cork

-LATEST INCIDENT PHOTOS (RTA's / RTC's) County Wicklow
+LATEST INCIDENT PHOTOS (RTA's / RTC's) County Meath

 Belfast